Is online therapy right for me?

 What will our sessions look like?

 There will most likely be "homework" for you to work on between our sessions.
-No one can grow and change in just a 45 minute session each week.
-For therapy to work, you must put in the effort!
-I also like to bring a lot of simple humor and laughter into our work together.
+No one can grow in just a 45 minute session each week.
+Most importantly you are also encouraged to show up as yourself.
+Do you need to color, fidget with something, not worry about eye contact?
+Do what you need in session to take care of yourself.

 You deserve to live a happier life, to feel self-love and self-worth and I am always honored to partner with you on your journey.